'see me' Scotland

 scared to even raise the subject.

-When we asked the Scottish public why that was, they told us
+When 'see me' asked the Scottish public why that was, they told

-that they felt nervous about saying the 'wrong thing', making
+'see me' that they felt nervous about saying the 'wrong thing',

-things worse or being rebuffed.
-They were also worried about not
+making things worse or being rebuffed.
+They were also worried about

-having resources to fall back on and not knowing where to direct
+not having resources to fall back on and not knowing where to

 'see me's Just Listen campaign aims to take the mystery